 Members and other individuals interested in supporting the goals and programs of JEA, NSPA and scholastic journalism are invited to submit convention program proposals for sessions at the national convention.
 This invitation is extended to teachers/advisers, professional journalists and students in editorial-leadership positions.
 Proposals must be received by Dec.
 15 (spring convention) or July 15 (fall convention), to be listed in the registration booklet.

 WHY CONVENTIONS MATTER

 Are you running into some obstacles at your school regarding convention travel?
-We know that field trip restrictions are tighter than ever, and we’re here to help.
+We know that field trip restrictions are tighter than ever, and we're here to help.
 Download this PDF to share with your administrators as you seek travel approval.
-This one-page document promotes the benefits of JEA/NSPA national conventions and might help showcase why conventions offer essential learning experiences — for teachers and students — beyond the regular classroom.
+This one-page flyer promotes the benefits of JEA/NSPA national conventions and might help showcase why conventions offer essential learning experiences — for teachers and students — beyond the regular classroom.